srirangan9224/Forensics/README.md

 create a CMakesLists file for some important compiling informations download libtorch from pytorch website (use the correct versions for the correct OS) run the lines from the C++ conversion page in pytorch website
+NOTE: I have not added build and data folders here in this repo and they should built accordingly

 # STEP 3:
 Modify the CMakesLists file to make the output more verbose and display more details.